stlab-istc-cnr/conceptual-components/conceptual-components-extraction/results/readme.md

 ### CH: results from the Cultural Heritage corpus
 ### Conf: results from the Conference corpus
-### communities-manual-evaluation: the manual evaluation of the communities performed by the authors

 Each of the previous folders have the following subfolders: